anthonychin/scrapefiles/README.md

 scrapefiles
 ===========

-Scrape files (word,pdf,html) from website using Beautiful Soup.
+Scrape files (word,pdf,html and others) from website using Beautiful Soup.

-Why manually downlaod them all?
+Why manually download them all?

 How to use:

-$python scrapestuff.py
+`$python scrapestuff.py`
-#provide url as prompt
+`#provide url as prompt`